Video-Miner/Releases/Readme_Linux.md

 nano /etc/systemd/system/videominer.service
 ```

-2. Append one the following to the end of the “ExecStart” line (make sure to add a space before adding the flag).
+2. Append the following to the end of the “ExecStart” line (make sure to add a space before adding the flag).
 ```
 -nvidia <id>
 ```